concordchat-legacy/api-docs/docs/reference.md

 ## Locales

+> note
-.. note:: Locales are never used inside the API itself.
+> Locales are never used inside the API.

 | Locale    | Country               |
 |-----------|-----------------------|